Reduction along strong Dirac maps: Reductions of quasi-Poisson structures

-Let $G$ be a simply-connected, semisimple complex group equipped with the Cartan--Dirac structure.
-Fix a maximal torus $T$ and a Borel subgroup $B$ containing it.
-We write $U$ for the unipotent radical of $B$, $U^-$ for the unipotent radical of the opposite Borel $B^-$, and $\g$, $\t$, $\b^\pm$, and $\uu^\pm$ for the corresponding Lie algebras.
+Now let $G$ be a simply-connected, semisimple complex group equipped with the Cartan--Dirac structure and write $\g$ for its Lie algebra.
+Let $T$ be a fixed choice of maximal torus with Lie algebra $\t$, and let $W$ be the Weyl group of $G$ associated to $T$.

+Following Sevostyanov \cite{sev:11}, fix a Weyl group element $w\in W$ and let $\p$ be the associated parabolic subalgebra of $\g$.
+We write $\uu$ for its nilradical, $\l$ for its Levi component, and $P$, $U$, and $L$ for the corresponding subgroups of $G$.
+We let $U^-$ be the nilradical of the opposite parabolic subgroup $P^-$.